Sandy DUI Defense Attorney

 We utilize our experience and knowledge regarding DUI in Utah to determine whether each piece of evidence can be used for impeachment purposes, or if they constitute their own affirmative defense to the charges.

-DUI Penalties in Utah
+DUI Penalties in Sandy

-Even for first time DUI offenders the penalties can be extremely severe.
+Even for first time DUI offenders, the penalties can be extremely severe.
 First time offenders in Utah are required to install and utilize an ignition interlock device (IID), at their own expense, for eighteen months.
 Likewise, first time DUI offenders are still subject to an aggravated DUI charge if their blood alcohol content (BAC) is .160 or greater.
 With a 10-year look-back period, those convicted of a second DUI can face:

 - Up to 10 days in jail